AfiqIzzan/AfiqIzzan/README.md

   </a>
 </p>

+- 🇲🇾 Malaysian boy.
-⚒️ Crafting innovative web solutions as a passionate junior Ruby developer.
+- ⚒️ Crafting innovative web solutions as a passionate junior Ruby developer.